JosephSalerno/Project04/README.md

 etc etc

 ===ShapeHolder===
-ShapeHolder.java contains a ShapeHolder class and ShapeHolderIterator class both working together to store an array of shapes of type AllShapes in order to maintain shapes and their data from the Canvas.
+ShapeHolder.java contains a ShapeHolder class that works with the ShapeHolderIterator class to store an array of shapes of type AllShapes in order to maintain shapes and their data from the Canvas.

 --Variables--
 index: private int variable keeping track of the pointer in the array shapes (also the size of the array shapes)